 USA has yet to renew Temptation Island for Season 3, but casting calls are already circulating online, indicating that another wild summer in Maui is likely approaching.
-Let's face it: after 30 days of night-one hook-ups, threesomes, and escalating betrayals, the casting team is going to have to search long and hard to top the Season 2 cast.
+Let's face it: after 30 days of night-one hook-ups and escalating betrayals, the casting team is going to have to search long and hard to top the Season 2 cast.
 So it's good that they're getting an early start.

 Per Deadline, Temptation Island was renewed for Season 2 in February, midway through the rebooted show's first season run.
 That's obviously a little earlier than this time around, but that's not necessarily cause for concern.
-Season 2 aired much later than Season 1 (premiering in October instead of January), so it's likely the news will still come in early 2020.
+Season 2 aired much later than Season 1 (premiering in October instead of January), so it's likely the announcement will still come in early 2020.
 Besides, the lack of an official go-ahead hasn't kept Temptation Island's social media team from quietly recruiting new talent.

 During the show's Oct.
 31 episode, a fan tweeted about how fun the guys' blackout party looked.
 Temptation Island tweeted back: "Our casting just opened up for next season btw," with a winking kiss emoji.
 On Dec.
 12, a potential Season 2 cast member spoke out.
 "Im not gonna lie I tried to join this season lol," @JesusKortright1 on Twitter wrote.
 "Glad I didnt it this season was crazy."
 Once again, the official Temptation account replied: "Always room in the villa on Season 3."